jnozzi/cocoadev.com/markdown/MusicLibrary.md

-Part of the iPhone General/MusicLibraryFramework.
+Part of the iPhone MusicLibraryFramework.

 <code>+ (id)sharedMusicLibrary;</code>

-Have to call this before creating General/MLQuery<nowiki/>s?
+Have to call this before creating MLQuery<nowiki/>s?